Scientific director: Prof. Dr. rer. nat. Oliver Kornadt

-The Certificate programme provides the participants with the opportunity to acquire and consolidate fire protection-specific knowledge in order to specialise as Construction Supervisor Fire Protection, Specialist Planner Fire Protection in Existing Contexts or Official Expert Fire Protection Planning and thus be able to work on fire protection-relevant tasks in the planning, implementation and rebuilding phases of buildings.
+The Certificate programme provides the participants with the opportunity to acquire and consolidate fire protection-specific knowledge in order to specialise as Construction Supervisor Fire Protection, Specialist Planner Fire Protection in Existing Contexts or Official Expert Fire Prevention Planning and thus be able to work on fire protection-relevant tasks in the planning, implementation and rebuilding phases of buildings.

 Graduates are awarded a diploma from the Technische Universität Kaiserslautern as well as a university certificate.